fieryhenry/BCSFE-Python/README.md

 the editor under the hood as long as you abide by the [License](#license).
 Basically if you are distributing a program which uses the editor, you need to license your own program under the GPL or a compatible license (basically make it open source / free software too).

-These terms are designed to prevent scams and the exploitation of users.

 Also if you **are** profiting from the editor, it would be greatly appreciated if you could give back something and support me.